Pamlico County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-When you're arrested for driving under the influence (DUI) in North Carolina, your vehicle is often impounded.
+When you are arrested for driving under the influence (DUI) in North Carolina, law enforcement will typically impound your vehicle.
 This is standard procedure to ensure public safety and prevent further illegal activity.
-It also allows law enforcement to secure the vehicle as potential evidence.
+The impound also allows law enforcement to secure the vehicle as potential evidence.
 Understanding the impound process is crucial so you can act quickly and minimize additional expenses.

 Where Is Your Car?

 The first step is locating your vehicle.
-It's typically towed to an official impound lot contracted by Pamlico County law enforcement.
+It's usually towed to an impound lot contracted by the Pamlico County Sheriff's Office or the arresting agency.
+Unfortunately, specific impound lot information isn't readily available, but you can find where your car was towed by taking these steps.

 How to Find Your Vehicle

-- Reference your case number: When you call, provide your case number (if you have it) and any details about your arrest, such as the location and time.
+• Reference Your Booking Number: When you call, provide your booking number or other details about your arrest, such as the location and time.
 This will help them locate your vehicle more quickly.

 What You Need to Retrieve Your Vehicle